espitiaandres/studyfi/README.md

 ![](src/images/Documentation/NotFoundPage.gif)

-If currently playing music on Spotify, the following Dashboard page will appear.
+If currently playing music on Spotify, a Dashboard page similar to the one below will appear.

 ![](src/images/Documentation/LandingPage.gif)

-How to work the Pomodoro timer.
+This gif shows wow to work the Pomodoro timer.
 Also, check out the seasonal mode by clicking on the "______ mode" button at the top of the screen.

 ![](src/images/Documentation/Pomodoro.gif)